 Sonoma County is expansive, rugged, and wild.
 It spans from just north of Marin County up to Mendocino and is roughly twice the size of Napa.
 Within that expanse, there’s a wide variety of climates and terrains, from rocky coastal cliffs to pastoral inland valleys.
-And, within that expanse, travelers can find everything from white-glove dining to highway roadhouses – and in Sonoma, it all makes perfect sense.
-Consider it the yin to Napa’s yang, and in the best way possible.
+And, within that expanse, travelers can find everything from white-glove dining to highway roadhouses – in Sonoma, it all makes perfect sense.
+Consider it the yin to Napa’s yang in the best way possible.

-> Sonoma’s kitschy nickname is “Slownoma” because it’s so much more laid-back than neighboring Napa.
+Sonoma’s kitschy nickname is “Slownoma” because it’s so much more laid-back than neighboring Napa.
 In that spirit, we’ve created a slow-foods-ish long weekend itinerary to experience Sonoma at its best.

 Sonoma Itinerary: How to Spend 3 Days

 Sonoma is just north of Marin County, which hugs the peninsula dipping south towards San Francisco.
 It borders San Pablo Bay to the southeast, Napa to the east, Lake County to the northeast, Mendocino to the north, and the mighty Pacific to the west.

 Given its proximity to San Francisco and the Bay Area, it’s about 2.5 hours from San Francisco International Airport (browse for flight deals here).
 And while that may seem more of a day-tripping experience, Sonoma is so beautiful and large that it’s really worth creating a multi-day excursion.
 You’re here to decompress, after all – why rush it?